open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 - Instrument units SHOULD be specified using the UCUM case sensitive ("c/s") variant.
 For example, "Cel" for the unit with full name "degree Celsius".
-- Instruments SHOULD use non-prefixed units (i.e. `By` instead of `MiBy`) when there are no pre-existing prefixed standard unit for the measurement and doing so will not introduce limitations on the representable values.
+- Instruments SHOULD use non-prefixed units (i.e. `By` instead of `MiBy`) when there is no pre-existing prefixed standard unit for the measurement and doing so will not introduce limitations on the representable values.
   - If there are pre-existing prefixed standard unit for a measurement, that prefixed unit SHOULD be used.
 For example, using `Mbit/s` instead of